Allium

+Carl Linnaeus first described the genus Allium in 1753.
+The generic name Allium is the Latin word for garlic, and the type species for the genus is Allium sativum which means "cultivated garlic".
+The decision to include a species in the genus Allium is taxonomically difficult, and species boundaries are unclear.
+Estimates of the number of species are as low as 260, and as high as 979.
+In the APG III classification system, Allium is placed in the family Amaryllidaceae, subfamily Allioideae (formerly the family Alliaceae).
+In some of the older classification systems, Allium was placed in Liliaceae.
+Molecular phylogenetic studies have shown this circumscription of Liliaceae is not monophyletic.

-Plants of the genus Allium produce chemical compounds, mostly derived from cysteine sulfoxides, that give them a characteristic onion or garlic taste and odor.
+Various Allium species have been cultivated from the earliest times.
+About a dozen species are economically important as crops, or garden vegetables, and an increasing number of species are important as ornamental plants.
+Plants of the genus produce chemical compounds, mostly derived from cysteine sulfoxides, that give them a characteristic onion or garlic taste and odor.
 Many are used as food plants, though not all members of the genus are equally flavorful.
 In most cases, both bulb and leaves are edible.
 The characteristic Allium flavor depends on the sulfate content of the soil the plant grows in.
 In the rare occurrence of sulfur-free growth conditions, all Allium species completely lose their usual pungency.

-In the APG III classification system, Allium is placed in the family Amaryllidaceae, subfamily Allioideae (formerly the family Alliaceae).
-In some of the older classification systems, Allium was placed in Liliaceae.
-Molecular phylogenetic studies have shown this circumscription of Liliaceae is not monophyletic.

-Allium is one of about fifty-seven genera of flowering plants with more than 500 species.
-It is by far the largest genus in the Amaryllidaceae, and also in the Alliaceae in classification systems in which that family is recognized as separate.